mikrono/tModLoaderWiki_kr_ko/Localization.md

 </details>

 ## Switch to 1.4.4 tModLoader and Build Mod
-Use Steam to switch to the `1.4.4-preview` branch. ([Switching between tModLoader versions instructions](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-FAQ#switch-to-stable-tmodloader-or-to-preview-tmodloader))
+Use Steam to switch to the `None` branch to return to 1.4.4 tModLoader. ([Switching between tModLoader versions instructions](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-FAQ#switch-to-stable-tmodloader-or-to-preview-tmodloader))

 After launching tModLoader, you'll notice that your mod (and most likely all other mods you had enabled) fails to load, this is expected.
 Visit the Mod Sources menu and press the "Run tModPorter" button.
 Along with other changes, this will remove all code using the old localization approach.
 ![image](https://user-images.githubusercontent.com/4522492/210683375-43816104-2812-4db2-bac6-813ebb47a089.png)